 If oommf.tcl +platform doesn't print a summary similar to the above, it should instead print an error message describing why it can't.
 For example, if your Tcl installation is older than release 7.5, the error message will report that fact.
 Follow the instructions provided and repeat until oommf.tcl +platform successfully prints a summary of the platform configuration information.

-The second line reports what C++ compiler will be used to build OOMMF from its C++ source code.
+The second line reports the operating system version, which is mainly useful to OOMMF developers when fielding bug reports.
+The third line reports what C++ compiler will be used to build OOMMF from its C++ source code.
 If you downloaded an OOMMF release with pre-compiled binaries for your platform, you may ignore this line.
 Otherwise, if this line reports ``none selected'', or if it reports a compiler other than the one you wish to use, then you will need to tell OOMMF what compiler to use.
 To do that, you must edit the appropriate configuration file for your platform.
-Continuing the example above, one would edit the file config/cache/linalp.tcl.
+Continuing the example above, one would edit the file config/platforms/linux-x86_64.tcl.
 Editing instructions are contained within the file.
-On other platforms the name linalp in config/cache/linalp.tcl should be replaced with the platform name OOMMF reports for your platform.
-For example, on a Windows machine using an x86 processor, the corresponding configuration file is config/cache/wintel.tcl.
+On other platforms the name linux-x86_64 in config/platforms/linux-x86_64.tcl should be replaced with the platform name OOMMF reports for your platform.
+For example, on a 32-bit Windows machine using an x86 processor, the corresponding configuration file is config/platforms/wintel.tcl.

 If oommf.tcl +platform indicates problems with your Tcl/Tk installation, it may be easiest to re-install Tcl/Tk taking care to perform a conventional installation.
 OOMMF deals best with conventional Tcl/Tk installations.
 If you do not have the power to re-install an existing broken Tcl/Tk installation (perhaps you are not the sysadmin of your machine), you might still install your own copy of Tcl/Tk in your own user space.
 In that case, if your private Tcl/Tk installation makes use of shared libraries, take care that you do whatever is necessary on your platform to be sure that your private tclsh and wish find and use your private shared libraries instead of those from the system Tcl/Tk installation.
 This might involve setting an environment variable (such as LD_LIBRARY_PATH).
 If you use a private Tcl/Tk installation, you also want to be sure that there are no environment variables like TCL_LIBRARY or TK_LIBRARY that still refer to the system Tcl/Tk installation.